Galardo420/league_killer/README.md

 # Download

-Open your command prompt and type
+Open your command prompt and type (clone wherever you want).
 > git clone https://github.com/Galardo420/league_killer.git

+# How to build an app into executable file?

+Open your folder with script and open command prompt in folder.
+Or you can manually enter the folder with command prompt.

+Since you have done that,type next command:
+> pyinstaller --onefile -w league_killer.py